2022 United States House of Representatives elections in Indiana: District 7

 The 7th district is centered around Indianapolis.
-It has moved slightly north since the 2010-2020 cycle to include some parts of the previous 5th district in northern Indianapolis; some southern portions of Indianapolis have moved away from the 7th into the 6th.
-The incumbent is Democrat André Carson, who was re-elected with 62.4% of the vote in 2020.
+It has moved slightly north since the 2010–2020 cycle to include some parts of the previous 5th district in northern Indianapolis; some southern portions of Indianapolis have moved away from the 7th into the 6th.
+The incumbent was Democrat André Carson, who was re-elected with 62.4% of the vote in 2020.